Cedrick-J/Cedrick-J/README.md

-- 👋 Hi, I’m @HaberTech - Cedrick
+- 👋 Hi, I’m Cedrick
 - 👀 I’m interested in Coding and becoming a better person
 - 🌱 I’m currently learning flutter(dart)
 - 💞️ I’m looking to collaborate on bots
 - 📫 How to reach me: Telegram
-- 🎃 16year old Ugandan boy with a dream
+- 🎃 17year old Ugandan boy with a dream
 <!---
-HaberTech/HaberTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Cedrick-J/Cedrick-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->